AllyYL/casestudy/src/projects/bloom.md

 <br>

 [Bloom](https://bloom3d.io/) is a browser-based, AI-native design tool that enables fashion designers and pattern makers to generate garment patterns from text or image prompts–while retaining full editing control.
-Over the past two months, I've partnered up with another designer to build the MVP—navigating challenges unique to AI-first tools, rapid iteration cycles, and constrained resources.
+Over the past two months, I've partnered up with another designer in a founding team of 6 to build the MVP—navigating challenges unique to AI-first tools, rapid iteration cycles, and constrained resources.

 <br>